-At this stage, they can also analyze various bank statements of the applicants for a better and accurate process.
-They can also initiate a proper Debt-Income ratio for understanding the Income stability of the applicant.
-And all this to establish and confirm the loan repayment capabilities of the borrower.
+At this stage, they can also analyze various bank statements of the applicants for a better and more accurate process.
+They can also initiate a proper Debt-Income ratio to understand the Income stability of the applicant.
+And all this is to establish and confirm the loan repayment capabilities of the borrower.
 Moreover, this process of capacity judgment applies to all loan proposals, be it personal or business loans.

 Current Loans and Other Debts

-If the business or an individual already has a lot of debt commitment, it becomes difficult to repay all of them simultaneously on a continuous basis, by setting a priority.
+If the business or an individual already has a lot of debt commitment, it becomes difficult to repay all of them simultaneously on a continuous basis by setting a priority.
 As a result, at this stage, the Loan Underwriters make sure that the loan applicant is not having too much of debt obligations.
-And if there is a lot of Debt commitments, there should be enough sources of funds as well.
+And if there are a lot of Debt commitments, there should also be enough sources of funds.

 Valuation of Collateral

 In the case of a secured loan, which is backed by an asset, it is very important to compute the current market price (CMP) of the asset.
-The Loan Underwriter has to see; that the value of the collateral asset is in synchronization with the loan amount i.e. either it should be the same or higher.
-Even in the case of unsecured loans, the loan applicant has to show enough assets backing for showing financial soundness.
+The Loan Underwriter has to see; that the value of the collateral asset is in synchronization with the loan amount, i.e., either it should be the same or higher.
+Even in the case of unsecured loans, the loan applicant has to show enough asset backing to show financial soundness.

 Valuation of all Assets

-The Loan Underwriters also does valuation for all fixed assets and financial assets shown by the applicant.
+The Loan Underwriters also do a valuation for all fixed assets and financial assets shown by the applicant.
 These lending companies have a direct right over the collateral assets at the time of default.
-Rest all assets, have an indirect right.
-As a result valuation of those assets becomes necessary to check that the value of security in the proposal is not lower, rather more than the loan amount.
+Rest all assets have an indirect right.
+As a result, the valuation of those assets becomes necessary to check that the value of security in the proposal is not lower but rather more than the loan amount.
 And in the case of multiple loans, the total asset value is more than all the loan liabilities put together.

 There are also other factors taken under the Underwriting process like age, residential status, how old the house property is, the disposal of the loan amount, permanent address and current address, etc.

-Sometimes these Loan Underwriters along with the electronics tools also uses some external expert’s (verification agencies, valuers) help accurately conducting the Underwriting process.
+Sometimes these Loan Underwriters, along with the electronics tools, also use some external experts (verification agencies, valuers) to help accurately conduct the Underwriting process.

 Licensing of Loan Underwriters

 Loan Underwriters have a very important role in the process of sanctioning the loan.
-They have full decision-making power whether or not to sanction a loan.
-They are licensed Experts, whose main role is to make sure, the lending company makes profits by avoiding the probability of defaults.
-The only limitation of this process is if the underwriter does not do his job properly or sanction a loan with a higher level of risk, etc.
+They have full decision-making power over whether or not to sanction a loan.
+They are licensed Experts whose primary role is ensuring the lending company makes profits by avoiding the probability of defaults.
+The only limitation of this process is if the underwriter does not do his job properly or sanctions a loan with a higher level of risk, etc.